 Interviews with prominent Canadian dermatologists confirmed the demand for dermatology services in Canada.
 "You can start a practice anywhere you want in the province...and as long as there are people around you will be rushed off your feet," said Dr. Evert Tuyp, in reference to British Columbia.
 "You will have a five-month waiting list before you open your door even if you announce you will be opening a practice three months before you graduate," said Dr. Gordon Searles, about opportunities in Alberta.
+"The outlook in Ontario for a new grad is a lot rosier than it has been for several years," an Ontario dermatologist added.

+Dr. Harvey Lui, a Vancouver dermatologist and head of the Dermatology and Skin Science department at the University of British Columbia said access to dermatology services in British Columbia is still "at a crisis level."
+In an interview, he attributed this to a lack of trained dermatologists and maldistribution of those dermatologists who are practicing in the province.
 "It has been more than a year since I have been seen so I am back to square one of the waiting game.
 She is an amazing doctor I just wish I had better access to her."